 The not-for-profit alternative to both sole-ownership and aircraft rentals.

-The Paramus Flying Club recently acquired a 2008 model year Cessna 172SP G1000.
-This follows on the heels of our conversion of our C182Q to run on a diesel-cycle Jet-A FADEC engine developed by SMA.
+The Paramus Flying Club acquired a 2008 model year Cessna 172SP G1000, following on the heels of our conversion of our C182Q to run on a diesel-cycle Jet-A FADEC engine developed by SMA.
 (We like to think we were years ahead of Cessna’s own JT-A in this regard.)
-Continuing on this tradition, PFC will soon be completely overhauling the avionics and interior of the C182.
+PFC then completely overhauled the avionics and interior of the C182Q.

 At PFC, we take a proactive approach to fleet planning and upgrades.
-We work to ensure that our aircraft remain safe, efficient and attractive, and continues to meet the evolving needs of our membership.
+We work to ensure that our aircraft remain safe, efficient, attractive and continue to meet the evolving needs of our membership.